I Can Help: Release

-Swan's version of "I Can Help" was released toward the end of July 1974.
+Swan's version of "I Can Help" was released toward the end of July 1974 and rose to the top of the Billboard Hot 100 pop chart in November of that year.
 To make more money from the song's commercial success, the co-producers returned to Young'un Sound to record more material for an I Can Help album.
 This included covers of "Don't Be Cruel", "Shake, Rattle and Roll" and Swan's own "Lover Please".

 However, the success of the song led the record company to argue about which would be the first single on the album.
 "Everyone at the record company had actually wanted 'The Ways of a Woman in Love' to be the first single," Young recalls.
 "I said, 'No, wait a minute.
 That's not the hit.
 The hit is "I Can Help".'
 However, [Monument Records president] Fred Foster then hired a guy who was supposed to know the ins and outs of the business, and he said, 'There aren't any hits here.
 We've gotta re-cut a bunch of stuff.'
 I said, 'No, we don't have to re-cut a bunch of stuff.'
 It was a battle from then on."